matthew30903/TechTeaWeb/content/articles/2018/2018-03-20-make-video-game-rpg-maker-mv/index.md

 First we will get a general idea of what our story will be about.
 Some video games are more about the mechanics and some about the world they inhabit, but most start with a story the developer wishes to tell.
 For this reason we will focus first on a story and then build a world and mechanics that fit that story.

-> Lets say we want a game following a band of mercenaries who are about to be dragged into a war between two rival nations.</blockquote>
+> Lets say we want a game following a band of mercenaries who are about to be dragged into a war between two rival nations.

 ### Pick a medium

 Would this story play out best as a platformer?
 Perhaps a shooter?
 A grand strategy game?
 The genre we chose will greatly impact the rest of the decisions we make in development.
 The engine we use, the mechanics we design, and the way we flesh out our story all depend on how the game is played.
 An action game is going to have fewer cutseens and less dialogue than a RPG or Visual Novel.
 A RPG will be far more time consuming and costly to develop than a platformer.

-> With that in mind we will say that this will be a role playing game centered around one particular mercenary who is having second thoughts about the war.</blockquote>
+> With that in mind we will say that this will be a role playing game centered around one particular mercenary who is having second thoughts about the war.

 ### Define our scope